dudewheresmycode/opengolfsim.com/approach-r10-connect/index.md

 Download the `.exe` file from the releases page, and follow the instructions to install it.

 Once you have everything downloaded and installed, go ahead and open this app for the first time.
 You should see two items, likely both displaying **Disconnected**.
-Follow the guides below to get everything up and running.
+Follow the guides below to get things connected.

+{: .warning }

-> WARNING: Windows may warn about this software coming from an untrusted developer.
+> ⚠️ Windows may warn about this software coming from an untrusted developer.
 For now, you'll need to click **More Info > Run anyway**, until we've setup code signing.

 [View Source on GitHub](https://github.com/dudewheresmycode/gspro-openconnect-approach-r10){: .btn }